denten-books/plain-text/1-metaphor.md

 paradigm of direct manipulation instead veils the object from view, suspending the rules of physical interaction in favor of the virtual.
 Far from being direct, the iconic representation of the document---the image of a file---usurps the physical object, the file itself.
 Where in the conversational paradigm the nature of the mediation was at hand, open to circumspection, "direct manipulation" occludes the mechanisms of mimesis.

-The trajectory from direct *physical* manipulation to direct *virtual* manipulation leads to the totalizing loss of resemblances and designations that Baudrillard warned us about.
+The trajectory from direct *physical* manipulation to direct *virtual* manipulation leads to the totalizing loss of resemblances and designations that Baudrillard warned of.
 At its logical extreme, the simulacrum supplants the thing being simulated.
 It appears as hyper-reality, the experience of unmediated interaction without awareness or sense of the underlying referent.
 All "objects of interest" within such a model world are fabricated objects.
 They are thus limited to the external, artificial constraints imposed by their makers.
 Manufactured experiences present us, the "users," with compelling, possibly cathartic, metaphors.
 The metaphor extends far beyond entertainment, subsuming all spheres of social activity mediated by computers.
-The manipulation of metaphors---a reflective, not merely circumspect inhabitance of virtual worlds---therefore requires not just a willing suspension of disbelief, but also a poetics: hermeneutics, close reading, distant reading, deconstruction, morphology, in short the legacy of interpretive practice that stretches from Aristotle to Susan Sontag and beyond.
+The manipulation of metaphors---a reflective, not merely circumspect inhabitance of virtual worlds---therefore requires not just a willing suspension of disbelief, but also a poetics.
 The suspension of disbelief otherwise threatens to become a permanent condition, alienating as it is pleasurable or cathartic.

 The history of human-computer interaction began with the manipulation of physical switches, first by hand and then by proxy, through removable storage